wilcovanesch/niche-articles/README.md

-# Niche articles and videos by passionate subject matter experts
+# Niche articles and videos by passionate hobbyists or subject matter experts

 ## Design